 The Keynote Speaker Sets The Tone For The Event

-When seeking business motivational speakers, it is important to think about all the choices you can face.
+When seeking the best business motivational speakers, it is important to think about all the choices you can face.
 I recently had a conversation with someone who was very curious about the world of meetings and speakers.
 They had never talked with motivational speakers before.

 “Do you live in a van down by the river?”

 That was her reply when I told the person next to me on an airplane what I do for a living.
 Yep, I am a business motivational speaker.

 My seatmate and I laughed about Chris Farley’s famous character Matt Foley from Saturday Night Live in the 1990s.
 While funny, I often think Mr. Farley did as damage to the image of those of us who make a living speaking to audiences.
 People have long thought many in the profession of being a “business motivational speaker” are fake or phony, or have no valid advice.

 Business Motivational Speakers typically do not live in vans.
 Many of my friends live in very nice homes.
 These leading business educators are not guilty of spinning fluffy sayings or suggestions free from real content.
-The best speakers weave amazing personal stories to actionable ideas that often inspire change.
+The best business speakers weave amazing personal stories to actionable ideas that often inspire change.

 Keynote speakers are an important part of the meetings industry.
 The business motivational speakers who we see in general sessions at association annual meetings and corporate conferences are highly skilled professionals.
 Experienced business speakers are there to do a job, and most do it very well.